martineastwood/penaltyblog/README.md

 Unlike many football analytics resources that are academic, one-off, or hard to scale, `penaltyblog` is designed from the ground up to be **production-ready**, **performance-optimized**, and **practically useful**.

-It combines advanced statistical models, efficient implementations (via **Cython**), and real-world workflows — from scraping public data to modelling outcomes and optimising fantasy teams.
+It combines advanced statistical models, efficient implementations (via **Cython**), and real-world workflows, from scraping public data to modelling outcomes and optimising fantasy teams.

 Built by [Martin Eastwood](https://pena.lt/y/about), who has worked with football clubs, governing bodies, and player agencies worldwide, `penaltyblog` is the foundation for football analytics.